Click on the links below to skip to your preferred section:

 2.3 - Trade secrets

-Information technology, including but not limited to a formula, pattern, compilation, program, method, technique, or process, may also be protected under trade secret law where duties of confidence exist either at law or by virtue of an agreement, which must be reasonable to be enforceable.
+Information technology, including but not limited to a formula, pattern, compilation, program, method, technique, or process, may also be protected under trade secret law where duties of confidence exist either in law or by virtue of an agreement.
+These duties must be reasonable to be enforceable.
 See Section X, “Intellectual Property.”

 2.4 - Trademarks

-Trademarks can be used to protect the goodwill associated with the names, slogans, symbols, and other marks used by businesses in the information technology industry.
+Trademarks can be used to protect the goodwill associated with the name(s), slogan(s), symbol(s), and other marks used by a business in the information technology industry.
 Trademark rights arise under the federal Trademarks Act and at common law.
 Significant amendments were introduced to the Trademarks Act in 2014.
 A few minor amendments came into force in 2015, while the most important amendments came into force in June 2019.
 These amendments include the elimination of the requirement that a mark be used in Canada or abroad before registration.
 Trademark protection is limited to the goods or services listed in the application, making it important to consider what a business plans to use the trademark for.
 This includes software, apps and virtual goods.
 See Section X, “Intellectual Property.”

 2.4.1 - How are domain names protected?